SpindleASA/spindle-guides/spindle.md

 Once your ALGO is in your ecosystem wallet, you can swap that ALGO for ecosystem sub-tokens, such as YARN, using a Decentralized Cryptocurrency Exchange (DEX).
 The main DEX for Algorand is Tinyman.org.

-Most or all Spindle NFTs are available for purchase in both YARN and ALGO, so you may not even need to swap!
-Just connect your wallet on the Spindle Website to make transactions.
+Most Spindle NFTs are available for purchase in both YARN and ALGO, so you may not even need to swap!
+Just connect your wallet to the Spindle Website to make transactions.

 For a more in-depth guide with pictures, check out our [Beginner’s Guide to Crypto](/crypto.md).

 ## Spindle ASA Whitepaper and Roadmap

 Our Whitepaper contains more information about our project, particularly the blockchain aspects of it.
-The whitepaper goes more in-depth about our mission statement, our tokenomics (such as supply and distribution), future goals, staffing, etc. A PDF of our whitepaper is available [here](https://www.spindle-asa.com/whitepaper-roadmap).
+The whitepaper goes more in-depth about our mission statement, tokenomics (such as supply and distribution), future goals, staffing, etc. A PDF of our whitepaper is available [here](https://www.spindle-asa.com/whitepaper-roadmap).

 <br>